 1. Symptoms of Non Paralytic Polio

-Non Paralytic Polio is the milder form of Poliomyelitis and is self-limiting.
-It mostly recovers within few days to one week and thus shows mild to now symptoms:
+Firstly, Non Paralytic Polio is the milder form of Poliomyelitis and is self-limiting.
+It mostly recovers within few days to one week and thus, shows mild to no symptoms:

 5.Body ache and stiffness